Kumasi Court Remands Patricia Osei Boateng Over Alleged Role in Husband's Carjacking Syndicate

 News later broke that Duku was married to Kumawood actress Patricia Osei Boateng, who had also been declared wanted for her alleged role in the syndicate.

-According to reporting from the Crime Check Foundation, Boateng allegedly dressed in nursing attire on occasion to help her partner slip past security personnel while conducting criminal operations.
+According to the Crime Check Foundation, Boateng allegedly dressed in nursing attire on occasion to help her partner slip past security personnel while conducting criminal operations.

 "The police is on a manhunt for Patricia Osei Boateng, the wife of suspected armed robbery gang leader, Duku, for her alleged involvement in several robberies.
 Patricia is believed to have helped him pretending to be a nurse to avoid police checks," Crime Check wrote at the time.